 NativeScript offers Marketplace where you can find any plugins you may need.
 Because of that, third-party solutions aren’t required.
-On the other side, React Native relies on third-party plugins, but there are many resources available, and generally, it isn’t a problem to find what you need.
+On the other side, React Native lacks something like this but highly relies on third-party plugins, but there are many resources available, and generally, it isn’t a problem to find what you need.

 Both React Native and NativeScript emerge as compelling choices for building cross-platform mobile applications, each with its unique strengths and capabilities.